Slow Cooker Honey Bourbon Chicken

 Make It Now:

-Freeze For Later: Follow step 1.
-Pour the sauce and chicken into a gallon-size freezer bag or container.
-Seal and freeze.
+Freeze For Later:Â Follow step 1, placing all the sauce ingredients into a gallon-size freezer bag instead of the slow cooker.
+Seal the bag, gently toss and massage to combine, and freeze.

-Prepare From Frozen: Note: Have cooked rice, cornstarch, and (optional) stir-fried veggies on hand to complete this meal.
-Thaw.
+Prepare From Frozen:Â Note: Have cooked rice, cornstarch, and (optional) stir-fried veggies on hand to complete this meal.
+Thaw completely using one of these safe thawing methods.
 Follow steps 2 through 4.

 Notes/Tips

 Where We Get Our Chicken: We get our meat from ButcherBox.
 The chicken is organic and curated from small, trusted farms.
-We highly recommend this service to source healthy meat–like uncured bacon, wild salmon, and grass-fed beef–and have used it for years ourselves.
+We highly recommend this service to source healthy meat–like uncured bacon, wild salmon, and grass-fed beef–and have used it for years ourselves.Â

-You can make this meal in the Instant Pot using these instructions.
+Instant Pot Instructions: You can make this meal in the Instant Pot using these instructions.

 ★★★★★